Leader,

 For detailed information on the required courses in this concentration, consult the SFU Calendar.

-Learn how to enhance this concentration.
+Learn how to plan this concentration.

 International Business

 Focus on business activities that cross national and international borders, looking at the structures, systems, and processes to ensure success in the international arena.
-There are three main areas you can focus your international business expertise in:

 Career Outcomes